 CRTC Criminal Justice teacher

-Most CRTC teachers have more than a decade of industry experience (nine have over 20 years), and incorporate their professional network of local employers into their program planning and work-based learning opportunities.
+Most CRTC teachers have more than a decade of industry experience and incorporate their professional network of local employers into their program planning and work-based learning opportunities.
 The result is that our students engage in authentic learning and can build the beginnings of a professional network of their own.

 To learn more about our individual CRTC teachers, visit our CRTC Teachers page.